The ScreenSteps Blog for Onboarding, Training, and Enablement

 Stage 1: Tribal

 At the Tribal Stage, organizations rely completely on tribal knowledge.
 Tribal knowledge is where information is passed by word of mouth.
-For example, co-workers ask each other how to handle different situations.

-New employees are trained by listening to lectures, shadowing, and nesting.
+The results?
 Supervisors spend most of their time answering questions and fixing mistakes.
-Employees do not feel confident working on their own.
+Employees are dependent on supervisors and do not feel confident working on their own.
+There are frequent mistakes, and everyone is stressed.

 Key indicators your organization is in Stage 1